visualinteractivedata/visualinteractivedata.github.io/jobs-viscovery.md

 ## Project

-**This project aims to develop visualizations, interfaces, and systems to guide analysts in their exploration of geo-temporal network data within the humanities** (history, social science, archaeology, etc.).
+**This EPSRC-funded project aims to develop visualizations, interfaces, and systems to guide analysts in their exploration of geo-temporal network data within the humanities** (history, social science, archaeology, etc.).
 To that end, we will get inspiration from **interactive data-driven storytelling (e.g. [Data comics](datacomics.net))** and recommender systems to mimic a human demonstrators walking the domain scientist through findings.

 Our research aims to provide new ways to support interactive exploration for network data as well as training novice-analysts in data and visualization literacy.
 A research engineer role will support the development of the [Vistorian](http://vistorian.net) platform for network analysis.
 Publications are aimed to be presented at top-tier international conferences (CHI, VIS, EuroVis).